gracywhelihan/RandomNumberGenerator/README.md

 # Random Number Generator

-Source code for the sensors that contribute to the random number generator.
+This repo contains source code for the sensors that contribute to the random number generator.